wwoast/moin-chess/README.md

-To insert a board without menus that references an existing game, create a create a "Chess Board" tag.
+To insert a board without menus that references an existing game, create a "Chess Board" tag.
 As long as the "Game ID" exists in the wiki as a "Chess Game" tag, and that game tag has been viewed at least once, it can be referenced by a "Chess Board" tag.

     {{{#!Chess Board Tournament-Round-1